pingswept/me30-website/content/notes/pcb.md

 The shrink-wrapped pile is how the PCBs arrived from China, the empty PCB is before I soldered anything on, and the other device has all the components soldered on.
 Notice that the PCB is a mix of surface-mount (abbreviated SMT or SMD, for surface-mount device) and through-hole components.
 Today, surface-mount components are preferred for almost everything except connectors, where the strong mechanical connection to the PCB provided by the through-hole is valuable.
 But, for prototyping, SMT stuff is a nightmare.

 ![PCB from A123 with conformal coating](/img/pcb-a123-conformal-coating.jpg)
-![PCB from Rascal by Brandon Stafford](/img/pcb-rascal.jpg)
+Speaking of nightmares, here's an insane PCB from now-defunct battery manufacturer A123, formerly in Watertown, MA.
+The PCB is a charge controller from a huge battery pack; its job was to monitor every cell in the pack, and make sure that they were all charged equally and that none of them got too hot.
+Prototyping this was probably really difficult-- I would bet they made smaller versions first to validate the circuit before they made the whole thing.

+Note also that the PCB is covered in a conformal coating (AKA shiny goo).
+This is to protect the circuit from dust and moisture.
+Enough dirt and oil piling up on a PCB can make new, slightly conductive paths between pins, which can cause problems for some circuits.

+![PCB from Rascal by Brandon Stafford](/img/pcb-rascal.jpg) This PCB consumed six months of my life.
+It is the most complex engineering project I have ever completed.
+The central chip, an Atmel AT91SAM9G20 ARM processor running at 396 MHz, is a ball-grid array package, which means that there is a grid-shaped array of metal balls under the chip instead of pins around the outside.
+It is risky to solder this kind of chip yourself, because if you get solder blobs underneath shorting out pins, you can't see them without an X-ray machine.

+This PCB is also the only PCB I've worked on where the length of the traces mattered.
+The memory signals on the board are running at 133 MHz, so if one memory trace is a lot longer than another, the nanosecond differences in the time it takes for signals to propagate down the length of the trace mean that a clock cycle can end before all the signals arrive.
+In the case of this board, it meant that everything went fine, until you tried to do a particularly write-heavy operation (specifically, cloning a git repository) at which point, a signal would arrive late, so the CPU would find an invalid instruction in its memory and reset.
+I had to revise the board to make all the traces much closer to each other in length.
+I blogged about [the details of this painful experience](https://rascalmicro.com/2012/05/01/delayed-by-memory-timing-errors/).

-![PCB from Rascal 2 by Brandon Stafford](/img/pcb-rascal-2.jpg)
+![PCB from Rascal 2 by Brandon Stafford](/img/pcb-rascal-2.jpg) This PCB is cool just because I used black soldermask and yellow silkscreen to make it look cool, but no more expensive than any other board.

-![PCB shaped like a rocket by Brandon Stafford](/img/pcb-rocket-dmx.jpg)
+![PCB shaped like a rocket by Brandon Stafford](/img/pcb-rocket-dmx.jpg) Here are some fanciful PCBs I made a few years ago.
+The rocket engine is actually a DMX connector; the thing is used to control stage lights.
+This is just to give you the idea that PCBs don’t just have to be boring rectangular things.
+I made this PCB using weird open-source software called PCBmodE: https://github.com/boldport/pcbmode.
+If you want to make a simple, but oddly shaped, PCB, maybe that would work for you.

 ![More PCBs shaped like rockets by Brandon Stafford](/img/85CCD426-0322-41C7-99F0-C3C01B5EF2C8.jpeg)